3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp; G              D           <span class="rojo">F</span>             G &nbsp;I should have known she would win in the end &nbsp;  Am    D        Am                 D
-&nbsp;I'm a loser, and I lost someone who's near to me &nbsp; G     Em       Am            <span class="rojo">F</span>          D &nbsp;I'm a loser, and I'm not what I appear to be
+&nbsp;I'm A Loser, and I lost someone who's near to me &nbsp; G     Em       Am            <span class="rojo">F</span>          D &nbsp;I'm A Loser, and I'm not what I appear to be

 &nbsp;<span class="rojo">F</span>: <a class="lnk" href="#prestados">bVII prestado del modo paralelo menor</a>